Edge-Learning-Machine/Micro-LM/README.md

 The library is optimized for memory footprint. [`Desk-LM`](https://github.com/Edge-Learning-Machine/Desk-LM) performs model training and cross-validation, and creates .c and .h files that store the best model's parameters.
 These files must be compiled together with the [`Micro-LM`](https://github.com/Edge-Learning-Machine/Micro-LM) files available in this repository.

+As an alternative, we are working for a dynamic configuration of Micro-LM through .json files produced by [`Desk-LM`](https://github.com/Edge-Learning-Machine/Desk-LM).

 ## Usage

 You can compile the code as an executable or as a static library, using gcc/g++ for a Microcontroller or a desktop (e.g., thorugh Eclipse CDT or Visual Studio Code).